-- •Dress properly.
-Do not wear loose clothing or jewellery.
-Keep your hair, clothing and gloves away from moving parts.
-Loose clothes, jewellery or long hair can be caught in moving parts. - If devices are provided for the connection of dust extraction and collection facilities, ensure these are connected and properly used.
+Dress properly.
+Do not wear loose clothing or jewelry.
+Keep your hair and clothing away from moving parts.
+Loose clothes, jewelry or long hair can be caught in moving parts.

+•If devices are provided for the connection of dust extraction and collection facilities, ensure these are connected and properly used.
 Use of dust collection can reduce dust-related hazards.